OscarArroyoVega/RUST-train-serve-boilerplate/README.md

 ### Usage
 The data processing service will download the Boston Housing Price dataset, process it, train an XGBoost model, and upload the model to an AWS S3 bucket.
-The prediction API server will download the trained model from the S3 bucket and serve predictions based on the client payload.
+The prediction API server once deployed will download the trained model from the S3 bucket and serve predictions based on the client payload.
+A streamlit basic frontend has been built to complete the system.